Trial Sign-up Journey

-55% of freemium users are abandoning the purchase flow
+Before this, 55% of freemium users were abandoning the purchase flow.

 From start to finish, I led: research support, experimentation strategy and ideation, and end-to-end design.
-Collaborating with leaders at Later to influence the strategic vision and product roadmap, the goal was to simplify the checkout process to start a trial.
+Collaborating with leaders at Later to influence the strategic vision and product roadmap, the goal was to unblock trial sign-ups.

 Role